alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 - Thailand
 - Tunisia
 - Ukraine

-You'll also need a UK catch certificate to export fish caught by a UK fishing vessel to a non-EU country (for example, for processing) and then re-import them back to the EU.
+- any other non-EU country if you’ll re-import the fish back to the EU

+You don’t need a catch certificate to export:

+- farmed fish and shellfish, or freshwater fish
+- mussels, cockles, oysters and scallops
+- fish fry or larvae

 ###How to apply

-Complete a [UK catch certificate application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/311517/uk-catch-certificate.pdf) (PDF, 95.1KB, 3 pages).
+Fill in a [UK catch certificate application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/311517/uk-catch-certificate.pdf) (PDF, 95KB).

 Email your completed form to <UKIUUCCC@mfa.gsi.gov.uk>.

-If the fish has been sourced from more than one UK vessel then you need to fill in a [Multiple vessel schedule](https://www.gov.uk.government.uploads.system.uploads.attachment_data.file.459218.Multiple_vessel_schedule_template.xls) (MS Excel Spreadsheet, 524KB) and submit it alongside the catch certificate as an annex.
+If the fish came from more than one UK vessel, also fill in a [multiple vessel schedule](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/459218/Multiple_vessel_schedule_template.xls) (MS Excel Spreadsheet, 524KB).
+Submit it with the catch certificate application form.

-###When you don’t need a catch certificate

-You don’t need a UK catch certificate to export:

-- fish to another EU country
-- outside the EU if the fish won’t be re-imported
-- farmed fish and shellfish
-- freshwater fish
-- some molluscs - including mussels, cockles, oysters, and scallops
-- fish fry or larvae

 ^If you’re exporting live fish from Scotland, contact [Marine Scotland](http://www.gov.scot/Topics/marine/contact) to get the certificate.^

 ##Contacts

 **Animal and Plant Health Agency (APHA)**